IMPORTANT UPDATE 3/13: Effective immediately, all Conservancy events are canceled or postponed through April 27, 2020.

-Fairmount Park Conservancy offers opportunities to get into the woods and discover some of the hidden gems of our park system with a wonderful hike leader, Brad Maule.
-Enjoy unique hikes through exciting parts of the park you may have not explored before.
-Please note that these are moderately challenging hikes and we strongly encourage the use of proper hiking shoes and packing yourself plenty of water and snacks for the journey!
+Fairmount Park Conservancy offers opportunities to get into the woods and discover some of the hidden gems of our park system with a beloved hike leader, Brad Maule.
+Enjoy unique hikes through parts of the Wissahickon you may have not explored before.
+Please note that these are moderately challenging hikes and we strongly encourage the use of proper hiking shoes and packing plenty of water and snacks for the journey!

 Free for members of Fairmount Park Conservancy (membership starts at $35/year and includes year-round events).